 Platform Integration Concepts

-The mCards platform provides a set of APIs that enable partners to participate in card transaction processing, authorization decisioning, and balance management.
+The mCards platform provides APIs that enable partners to participate in card transaction processing, authorization decisioning, and balance management.
 Understanding how the platform processes transactions and how partners fit into that flow is essential before integrating with any mCards API.

-This guide describes the core platform concepts that apply across the Webhooks, Payments, and Currency APIs.
+This guide describes the core platform concepts that apply across all five API libraries.

 Actors in the Transaction Lifecycle